wansenai/eairp-docker/README.md

 ### Using docker-compose

-Another solution is to use the Docker Compose files we provide.
+Another solution is to use the Docker Compose files we provide, You must download 5 files from [eairp-docker](https://github.com/wansenai/eairp-docker) repository, they are:

--	`wget https://raw.githubusercontent.com/wansenai/eairp-docker/master/latest/mysql-scripts/eairp.sql`: This will download some SQL to execute at startup for MySQL
-	-	If you don't have `wget` or want to use `curl`: `curl -fSL https://raw.githubusercontent.com/wansenai/eairp-docker/master/latest/mysql-scripts/eairp.sql -o eairp.sql`
--	`wget -O docker-compose.yml https://raw.githubusercontent.com/wansenai/eairp-docker/master/latest/docker-compose.yaml`
-	-	If you don't have `wget` or want to use `curl`: `curl -fSL https://raw.githubusercontent.com/wansenai/eairp-docker/master/latest/docker-compose.yaml -o docker-compose.yml`
--	`wget https://raw.githubusercontent.com/wansenai/eairp-docker/master/latest/.env`: This contains default configuration values you should edit (version of Eairp to use, etc)
-	 -	If you don't have `wget` or want to use `curl`: `curl -fSL https://raw.githubusercontent.com/wansenai/eairp-docker/master/latest/.env -o .env`
+-	`.env`
+-	`Dockerfile`
+-	`docker-compose.yaml`
+-	`start.sh`
+-	`mysql-scripts/eairp.sql`